 - Choosing the right fiduciaries is crucial.
 One common – and damaging – mistake people make when creating an inheritance plan is failing to take the time necessary to choose the right person for the various fiduciary roles within the plan.
 If you create a trust, don’t just appoint a spouse or friend as the Trustee because you “trust” them.
 The role of Trustee is a complex one that requires a degree of financial and legal knowledge and experience to perform well.
 Appointing the right person will contribute to the success of your overall plan.
 Appointing the wrong person could contribute to the failure of your plan.

 Contact an Oklahoma City Inheritance Planning Attorney

 For additional information, please join us for an upcoming FREE seminar.
-If you have questions or concerns about inheritance planning, or you are ready to get started creating your plan, contact an experienced Oklahoma City inheritance planning attorney at Parman & Easterday by calling 405-843-6100 or 913-385-9400 to schedule your appointment today.
+If you have questions or concerns about inheritance planning, or you are ready to get started creating your plan, contact an experienced Oklahoma City inheritance planning attorney at Parman & Easterday by calling 405-843-6100 to schedule your appointment today.

 Whether or not you share the details of your inheritance plan is a highly personal decision that only you can make.
 Failing to share the details with beneficiaries and heirs, however, can increase the likelihood of litigation.

 If you choose to keep your plan private, you may wish to consider using a trust.
 While the details of your Will become a matter of public record when the Will is probated, a trust does not go through probate.